 If the symbol illuminates, the light sensor has failed.
-For safety reasons the low beams are turned on permanently with the switch in AUTO.
+For safety reasons, the low beams are turned on permanently with the switch in AUTO.
 However, you can continue to turn the lights on and off using the light switch.
 In the case of a defect in the rain sensor, the windshield wiper lever functions are still available.
-Have the light/rain sensor checked as soon as possible at a dealership.
+Have the light/rain sensor checked as soon as possible at an authorized Audi dealer.